Introduction

 Months 5 to 13

-Transcription of my diary entries after being discharged from the Haywood, which evidence my first thoughts of being at home.
-By having daily baseline diary notes to refer to I could subsequently reflect on my progress, which I genuinely didn’t recognise at the time.
+Transcription of my diary after being discharged from the Haywood hospital, which evidence my first thoughts of being at home.
+By having daily baseline diary notes to refer to, I could subsequently reflect on my positive progress.
+I genuinely didn’t recognise what friends and family alluded to, when then complemented me on how much better I was getting.

-Friends and family would tell me how much better I was getting, I think the disparity was because they’d be using a different time reference than me.
-They were expressing the progress I’d made in comparison to seeing me weeks or months prior, whereas I was subconsciously comparing myself to the previous day.
+The disparity was likely because they’d be using a different time reference than me.
+They were observing the progress I’d made in comparison to seeing me weeks or months prior, whereas I was subconsciously comparing myself to the previous day.

 Neurosurgeon Review